viperleed/viperleed/doc/content/background/tensor_leed.rst

 ===========================

-The individual perturbations to the reference structure may be combinations of geometric displacements, changes in the vibrational amplitudes, or chemical substitutions.
+The individual perturbations to the reference structure may be combinations of geometric displacements, changes in the vibration amplitudes, or chemical substitutions.
 As tensor LEED is based on first-order perturbation theory, these perturbations — and the resulting amplitude changes — can be treated on an atom-by-atom basis.